-First-Time Students and Continuing Students
+First-Time Freshmen Students and Continuing Students

-The application and all supporting documents should be submitted at least TWO weeks prior to the beginning of the semester in which the applicant expects to enter.
+The admission application must be submitted by the deadline of the desired enrollment term.
+All supporting documents should be submitted at least TWO weeks prior to the beginning of the semester in which the applicant expects to enter.
 Applicants must submit the information below:

-- Completed Paine College Application for Admission - Non-refundable application fee of \$35 (\$45 for international students) - SAT or ACT score reports - Short autobiographical essay (one page) - Two letters of recommendation including one from a school official who can speak to your academic record - Official high school transcript demonstrating graduation with a minimum grade point average (GPA) of 2.0 on a 4.0 scale with 16 units of college preparatory courses from a school accredited by a state or regional accrediting agency (final transcript or GED).
-Applicants graduating from Georgia Public secondary schools may submit official transcripts via Georgia 411 - Georgia public secondary high school graduates must submit documentation demonstrating a minimum of 500 on each of the Georgia High School Exit Exams
+- Completed Paine College Application for Admission - Non-refundable application fee of \$25 (\$40 for international students) - SAT or ACT score reports - Official high school transcript demonstrating graduation with a minimum grade point average (GPA) of 2.0 on a 4.0 scale with 16 units of college preparatory courses from a school accredited by a state or regional accrediting agency (final transcript or GED).

 Advanced placement credit acceptability and equivalency is determined by the Office of the Registrar.
 Students may be given course credit for Paine College courses listed in the Academic Catalog following the receipt of official documentation that the student scored at least three (3) on the advanced placement (AP) test.
 Course credit for AP credit will be officially posted to the academic record only after official enrollment and after the close of add/drop period for the semester of enrollment.
+Students who participated in Dual Enrollment during high school must submit official college transcripts in order to receive course credit (grades of "C" or higher are transferrable).

-TRANSFER STUDENTS
+TRANSFER STUDENTS AND CONTINUING STUDENTS

-The application and all supporting records should be submitted at least TWO weeks prior to the beginning of the semester in which the applicant expects to enter.
+The admission application must be submitted by the deadline of the desired enrollment term.
+All supporting documents should be submitted at least TWO weeks prior to the beginning of the semester in which the applicant expects to enter.
 Applicants must submit the information below:

-- A completed Paine College application - Non-refundable application fee of \$25 (\$40 for international students) - Official transcripts from all postsecondary institutions previously attended - Completed Transfer Approval form from the last institution attended verifying good academic standing
+- A completed Paine College application - Non-refundable application fee of \$25 (\$40 for international students) - Official transcripts from all postsecondary institutions previously attended - Completed Transfer Approval Form from the last institution attended verifying good academic standing

-Applicants who have completed less than 30 semester credit hours of college work at another regionally accredited post-secondary institution must also submit an official final high school transcript or official GED scores along with SAT or ACT scores.
+Applicants who have completed less than 30 semester credit hours of college work at another regionally accredited post-secondary institution must also submit an official final high school transcript and/or official GED scores along with SAT or ACT scores.
 Standardized test scores are not required for applicants who have been out of high school for five years or longer.
-Failure to submit information about all college work will result in academic sanctions which may include dismissal.
+Failure to submit information about all college work will result in academic sanctions which may include dismissal and denial of admission.
 Advanced placement credit acceptability and equivalency is determined by the Office of the Registrar.
 Students may be given course credit for Paine College courses listed in the Academic Catalog following the receipt of official documentation that the student scored at least three (3) on the advanced placement (AP) test.
 Course credit for AP credit will be officially posted to the academic record only after official enrollment and after the close of add/drop period for the semester of enrollment.

-Transcripts and references submitted by the student are NOT ACCEPTABLE.
+Transcripts submitted by the student are NOT ACCEPTABLE.
 Official transcripts must be received from all institutions attended for official review and possible acceptance.
-Electronic transcripts received via the National Student Clearinghouse, National

-Student Clearinghouse Exchange, EScrip-Safe, Joint Services Transcript (JST), and Parchment are considered official transcripts.
+Electronic transcripts received via the National Student Clearinghouse, National Student Clearinghouse Exchange, EScrip-Safe, Joint Services Transcript (JST), and Parchment are considered official transcripts.
+Transcripts must provide conclusive grades.
+If courses on the transcript are showing as register, pending, or in progress, an updated transcript must be submitted that has grades posted or the courses dropped.